sb0123/pipenv-cookiecutter/README.md

 # Commits the tracked changes and prepares them to be pushed to a remote repository.
 # To remove this commit and modify the file, use 'git reset --soft HEAD~1' and commit and add the file again.
 ```
+> You will get an error if you are in master.
+If you want to circumvent the test, use the `--no-verify` flag in the `git commit` and the `git push` commands.
 6. In Terminal, add the URL for the remote repository where your local repository will be pushed.
 ```
 git remote add origin <remote repository URL>